azerothcore/git-catalogue/README.md

 };
 ```

-You can also configure the data source in `src/assets/default.json`:
+You can also configure the data source in your local configuration file (`src/assets/config.json`):
 ```json
 {
   "usePreGeneratedFile": true,